Here below is an article from Merle Ruth:

 To find the reasons for this practice, we do not go to some source book on proper etiquette.
 Neither do we go

 to a denominational handbook.
 Rather, we go to man's highest court of appeal, that supremely authoritative

 Book of Books, that Word by which man shall be judged in the last day.
 We turn now, in that Book, to 1

 The first verse is in the form of a plea.
 "Be ye followers of me, even as I also am of Christ."
 Paul, the writer of

 this passage, was a divinely chosen vessel.
 He was on intimate terms with Christ.
-The instructions that come
+The instructions that

-Corinthian letter, "The things that I write unto you are the commandments of the Lord."
+same Corinthian letter, "The things that I write unto you are the commandments of the Lord."